luca-domenichini/SmartIOT.Connector/README.md

        Should this mechanism be used extensively for all events?
  - [ ] ConnectorInterface should be refactored to a real interface, implemented by SmartIOTConnector class
  - [ ] Plug ConnectorStartedEvent,  ConnectorStoppedEvent, ConnectorConnectedEvent, ConnectorDisconnectedEvent, ConnectorConnectionFailedEvent
+ - [ ] Review all events whether they are used
+ - [ ] Review Info messages on events